Master of Science in Nursing (M.S.N.)

 - Applicants may submit a copy of their current, active, unencumbered RN license to fulfill this requirement or a print-out from their state's Board of Nursing documenting the valid and current license.

-- General Recommendation Form or submitted through application system
+- General Recommendation Form

 - Recommendations from professionals familiar with your professional and/or academic background.